-□ Customized Reports
+Customized Reports

 Select this check box to copy any customized standard reports from the source company into the new company that you are creating.
-Expand the plus button to display a list of your customized reports then select the reports you want to copy.
 If you are copying customized reports into an existing company that contains customized reports with the same name, the application applies a numeric suffix to create a unique report name.

-■ Templates
+Templates